-- 1. Set appropriate keys in the deploy/backup/restore.yaml file. - set spec.clusterName key to the name of the target cluster to restore the backup on, - $\bullet$ put additional restoration parameters to the $\,$ pitr $\,$ section:

-'''

-spec:

-clusterName: my-cluster-name

-pitr:

-type: date

-date: YYYY-MM-DD hh:mm:ss

-'''

-• set spec.backupSource subsection instead of spec.backupName field to point on the appropriate S3-compatible storage.
-This backupSource subsection should contain a destination key equal to the s3 bucket with a special s3:// prefix, followed by necessary S3 configuration keys, same as in deploy/cr.yaml file:
+- 1. Set appropriate keys in the deploy/backup/restore.yaml file. - set spec.clusterName key to the name of the target cluster to restore the backup on - put additional restoration parameters to the pitr section: - type key can be equal to one of the following options - date roll back to specific date - latest recover to the latest possible transaction - date key is used with type=date option and contains value in datetime format - set spec.backupSource subsection to point on the appropriate cloud storage.
+For S3-compatible storage this backupSource subsection should contain a destination key equal to the s3 bucket with a special s3:// prefix, followed by necessary S3 configuration keys, same as in deploy/cr.yaml file: